Europe 1: History

 In the 1960s, Europe 1 pioneered a new tone in French radio.
 Salut les copains became an icon of popular culture and the baby boom generation.
 Europe 1 played a role in the May 68 political crisis by being the principal source of information untainted by government sanction; it was nicknamed "barricade radio".
 In the 1970s, President Giscard d'Estaing criticized its "mocking" tone.
-When the industrialist Jean-Luc Lagardère became president of Europe 1 group, some feared the network might lose its independent point of view.
+When the industrialist Jean-Luc Lagardère (mass media and military) became president of Europe 1 group, some feared the network might lose its independent point of view.

+Europe 1 also became a supplementary active member of the European Broadcasting Union in 1978 and an active member in 1982.

 Since the 1980s, Europe 1 has experienced decreases in audience, and average age of listeners has steadily increased.
 Both can be traced to the proliferation of FM radio, after socialist President François Mitterrand made FM private radio legal in 1981.
 In 1986, for equality, the regulation authorities gave FM frequencies to Europe 1 and other peripheral radios still emitting from outside France.
 A network of Europe 1 FM transmitters was established within France.
-They later had to be shared with Europe 2, now Virgin Radio.
+They later had to be shared with Europe 2.
 In the 1990s, Europe 1 became a news and talk network.
 Jean-Pierre Elkabbach became president in 2005.
 He was dismissed by the CSA (Comité de Surveillance de l'Audiovisuel) after announcing the death of Pascal Sevran prematurely in June 2008 and was replaced by Alexandre Bompard, former Director of the Sports at Canal+.

-Today, Europe 1 is France's fifth most popular network, with the other four being RTL (radio-television Luxembourg), France Inter (state-owned, general), NRJ (music) and France Info (state-owned, news).
+In the 1990s, Europe 1 was France's fifth most popular network, with the other four being RTL (radio-television Luxembourg), France Inter (state-owned, general), NRJ (music) and France Info (state-owned, news).
+Then the right-wing media mogul Vincent Bolloré took over the station in January 2022.

-Europe 1 also became a supplementary active member of the European Broadcasting Union in 1978 and in 1982, an active member.